geromahony/da2018-prog-script-project/README.md

 ### Iris Data Set Analysis

-The Iris data set is easily imported for data analysis using the _Pandas_ module _read_csv_ method as follows:
+The Iris data set is easily imported for data analysis using the [_Pandas_](http://pandas.pydata.org/) module _read_csv_ method as follows:

 ```python
 iris_data = pd.read_csv('./IrisData/iris.data.csv',
                         names=['sepal_length', 'sepal_width',
                                'petal_length', 'petal_width', 'iris_class'])
 ```
-The data waas imported with named columns for the sepal lengths/widths, petal lengths/widths and Iris species class.
+The data was imported with named columns for the sepal lengths/widths, petal lengths/widths and Iris species class.

 The first thing to do with the data is a basic analysis where the max, min, median(50th percentile) and sandard deviation are requested.
 This is easily facillitated with the _Pandas_ module as folows:
 ```python